Is becoming a veterinary pathologist right for me?

 Board Certification

-Veterinary pathologists can achieve board certification through the American College of Veterinary Pathologists (ACVP).
-The ACVP is the certifying organization for veterinary pathologists and offers certification in two main disciplines: anatomic pathology and clinical pathology.
-Here are the board certifications available for veterinary pathologists:
+• Veterinary pathologists can earn board certification through the American College of Veterinary Pathologists (ACVP), which offers certification in two main disciplines: Anatomic Pathology and Clinical Pathology.
+The primary certifications include: